How Much Does It Cost to Spay or Neuter Your Dog?

 How Much Does It Cost to Spay or Neuter a Dog?

 Always be sure to ask about what’s included in your estimate for spay or castration procedures.
 As noted above, there are a few items that may come at an additional cost, such as preoperative blood work or an EKG.
-Some clinics or veterinary hospitals have packages that include all of the above in their neutering costs, as well as other services like hernia repair, removal of baby teeth, anal gland expression, vaccinations, parasite control medications, microchip placement, nail trims, and/or lump removals.
+Some clinics or veterinary hospitals have packages that include all the above in their neutering costs, as well as other services like hernia repair, removal of baby teeth, anal gland expression, vaccinations, parasite control medications, microchip placement, nail trims, and/or lump removals.

 Shelters, humane societies, and clinics are generally less expensive than veterinary hospitals.
 There are also mobile clinics that offer low-cost spaying and neutering services.